haiwen/seafile-admin-docs/manual/deploy_pro/office_documents_preview.md

 ## Version 9.0.x or above

-We use Docker to deploy LibreOffice as an example, so you need to install Docker and docker-compose on the server in advance (Docker installation is not introduced here).
+We use Docker to deploy LibreOffice as an example, so you need to install Docker on the server in advance (Docker installation is not introduced here).
 The office-preview service needs to be deployed on the same machine as the Seafile service.

 ### Prepare `docker-compose.yml`

 Download and change [docker-compose.yml](./office-preview-yml/docker-compose.yml).

 ```
-version: '3.0'
 services:
   office-preview:
     image: seafileltd/office-preview:latest